Trending Topics

 In warehousing, autonomous mobile robots (AMRs) are being used to deliver and retrieve packages and totes.
 These are an evolution of the autonomous guided vehicles (AGVs) some manufacturers have long used for material delivery.

 This means a robot preventive maintenance program goes beyond common routine maintenance tasks like inspection and lubrication.
-In addition to verifying robot cell safety, regular maintenance should cover aspects such as sensor operation and calibration, monitoring of motion and control system checks and program management.
+In addition to verifying robot cell safety, regular maintenance should address sensor operation and calibration, monitoring of motion and control system checks, software integrity testing, and program management.

 Key components and common maintenance tasks